awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The service {{service}} does not exist.
-Use a valid service name.
+Use a valid service name."
-"
 ```

 **Resolving the error**